-What Can a Handyman Do in Saint Petersburg, Florida?
+What Can a Handyman Do Without a License in Saint Petersburg, Florida?

 In Saint Petersburg (Pinellas County), a “handyman” can do many non-structural, non-trade, small repair tasks without holding a Florida contractor license, but Florida strictly regulates any work that constitutes “contracting” (especially structural work, roofing, electrical, plumbing, HVAC) and any job that requires pulling a building permit.
 Florida does not have a single statewide “handyman license,” and the often-quoted “$500 handyman rule” is not a Florida statewide exemption—your limits are defined by what work requires a state/county/municipal contractor license and whether a permit is required for the scope.